proanujbamne/mywebsite/readme.md

  # Today date is 13/10/25
  so today i am going to work on the services section for the web page, where we can see the services that we are offering in suscom academy

- 1.develope the service section
+ 1.develope the service section ✅
- 2.moadification on the service section with
- 3.adding team section with imgages and roles in the company
+ 2.moadification on the service section with ✅ 3.adding team section with imgages and roles in the company ✅

+ # Today date is 14/10/25
+ so today i am working on the sections, means every section of that main website page. where i try to enhance the gui stuf like the transition from one section to second section

+ 1.Divide section ✅
+ 2.creative about section ✅
+ 3.service section ✅
+ 4.Team section ✅
+ 5.All the changes push to the github ✅